While Instagram has been reluctant to share overarching statistics about Reels — its answer to TikTok — brands have been achieving impressive results.

 Once you’ve discovered where your audience is located, it’s time to figure out when they’re most likely to be active.
 And this means understanding when they’re awake and possibly checking their Instagram app.

-If you’re in the US and your audience is mainly Canadian, this is fairly straightforward, because both countries are in the same time zones.
+Suppose you’re in the US, and your audience is mainly Canadian.
+In that case, this is pretty straightforward because both countries are in the same time zones.

 Things can get trickier if you’re in the US and your audience is mainly in Europe or further afield.